8 Moving Mother’s Day Traditions from Around the World

-Cards, gifts, and flowers are a part of Peruvian celebrations, as they are in so many other Mother’s Day traditions around the world.
+Cards, gifts, and flowers are a part of Peruvian celebrations, as they are in so many other Mother's Day traditions around the world.
 But celebrants in Peru also make a special effort to remember mothers who are no longer with them.
-Families often gather at cemeteries to lay fresh flowers at mothers’ graves and share some celebratory drinks and food in their honor.
-These 15 Mother’s Day poems will make her melt.
+Families often gather at cemeteries to lay fresh flowers at mothers' graves and share some celebratory drinks and food in their honor.
+You probably never knew these things about Mother's Day.

 Thailand: A heartfelt ceremony

 Mother's Day in Thailand is a special event in schools all across the country.
 Mothers come to their children's campuses and the students perform a ceremony meant to show their love and respect.
 At one particularly touching moment, the kids even kneel at their mothers' feet in gratitude for all they do.
 We're tearing up just picturing it.